 How do I remove dye bleeding from laundry and fix ruined clothes?
-Pink seems to be the most dreaded color to find on white underwear when a red sock gets mixed in; but I’ve also seen whites turned blue or gray depending on what accidentally gets mixed into the white load.
+Pink seems to be the most dreaded color to find on white underwear when a red sock gets mixed in; but I’ve also seen colored clothes with a new tint when a garment with unset dye bleeds on everything else.

 The first thing to do is find the culprit and pull it out.
-Then rewash all the whites using a nonchlorine bleach or a cup of white distilled vinegar in addition to your regular laundry detergent.
+Then rewash all the clothes using a non-chlorine (oxygen-based) bleach or a cup of white distilled vinegar in addition to your regular laundry detergent.
 Do this BEFORE you put the clothes in the dryer.

 If you have already dried the clothing or the dye transfer is heavy, you will need to take time to soak the clothing before rewashing.
-Mix a solution of oxygen-based bleach (Clorox 2, OxiClean or Tide Stain Release) and warm water following the package directions.
-Submerge the stained items and allow them to soak for 8 hours.
+Mix a solution of oxygen-based bleach - OxiClean, Clorox 2, Country Save Oxygen Bleach, Seventh Generation Oxygen Bleach - and cool water.
+Follow the package directions as to how much product per gallon of water.
+Submerge the stained items and allow them to soak for at least eight hours.
 Check the clothes and if the dye stains are gone, wash as usual.
-If they remain, soak for another 8 hours with a fresh solution and then wash.
+If they remain, mix a fresh batch of oxygen bleach solution and soak for another eight hours then wash.